Jon has been playing "Eve Online" since 2004 and has written about most aspects of the game.

-In this article I intend to go over the many ways to earn ISK that are available to players in Eve Online.
+In this article, I will go over the many ways to earn ISK that are available to players in Eve Online.
 It is written for people that have played the game for a little while and are familiar with some of the terms used in Eve.
 If you haven't played the game you should check out my overview of Eve Online.

-Income streams can be roughly summed up in 3 categories.
-Passive, semi-passive and active income.
-They each have their pro's and con's and there really is no single best way to make money in eve online, it all depends on your gaming style.
-For example, if you can play eve constantly for several hours a day then incursions might be the best way for you to make money, if your time is limited then manufacturing and trading might be the best way for you to make money in Eve Online.
+Income streams can be roughly summed up in three categories: Passive, Semi-Passive, and Active Income.
+They all have their pros and cons, and there really is no single best way to make money—it all depends on your gaming style.
+For example, if you can play Eve for several hours a day, then incursions might be the best way for you to make money.
+If your time is limited, then manufacturing and trading might be the best way for you to make money.

-Passive income comes from activity that requires little actual gamer input to earn the isk after the isk source has been set up.
-Examples of such are datacore research, BPO research and planetary mining.
+- Passive Income comes from an activity that requires little actual gamer input to earn the ISK after the ISK source has been set up.
+Examples of such are DataCore research, BPO research, and planetary mining.

 Passive Income Sources

 Let's start out with passive income sources.
 There are income sources everyone should aspire to have as they take very little time to manage and can be a great way to make money with very little effort in the long run.